-Marking the end of Buddhist Lent, this festival falls on the last full moon of the rainy season.
+Marking the end of Buddhist Lent, this festival falls on the last full moon of the rainy season (the 15th day of the 11th month of the lunar calendar).
 All monks end their 3-month fast and those who were ordained for the phansa period leave the wat to rejoin their families.
 In the morning, offerings are made at temples around the country, and in the evening the people gather for Boun Heua Fai, or the Festival of Lights.

 LHAI HEUA FAI, FESTIVAL OF FLOATING BOATS OF LIGHT

 This festival also marks the end of Buddhist Lent and is meant to bring in the phanga naga or good luck.
 As part of the tradition, each household will make a small round boat out of banana leaves on part of a banana tree trunk into which they put flowers, incense sticks, candles, betel nuts, and sometimes food and money.
 Temples and villages also take part, creating larger and more elaborately decorated boats made out of bamboo and colored paper.